 You can stop a preemptible instance in the ECS console or by using the StopInstance interface.
-The VPC-Connected preemptible instances support the No fees for stopped instances (VPC-Connected) feature.
+VPC preemptible instances support the No fees for stopped VPC instances feature.

-The network type and the bidding mode of a preemptible instance determine whether it can start after it is stopped, as displayed in the following table.
+The network type and the bidding mode of a preemptible instance determine whether it can start after it is stopped, as shown in the following table.